gemasagara/gemasagara.github.io/data/blogs/posts/project-new.md

 ---
-title: New Blog!
+title: New
-date: 2020-12-12
+date: 2030
-category: Stuff
+category: Robotics
 author: Gema Sagara
-tagline: idk
+tagline: new
 published: true
 ---

-## WOWW
+## New